-Most retail stores are well-run and provide a safe haven for shoppers.
+Most retail stores are well-run and provide a safe environment for shoppers.
 They are supermarkets, clothing stores, beauty salons, gas stations, quickie marts, and a host of other places.
-Storeowners do everything they can to make their stores hazard-free and as safe as possible for their customers.
-Unfortunately, with thousands of customers coming and going in retail stores every day, there are bound to be accidents and injured customers.

 Common Causes of Store Injuries